-- There has been no consultation prior to re-issuing the ANAO Auditing Standards because the instrument is of a machinery nature.
-Persons likely to be affected by the Standards will be the ANAO's Independent Auditor as well as employees of the ANAO, contractors to the ANAO and others subject to ANAO direction.
-These persons will be familiar with AUASB Standards through membership of a professional accounting body or through ANAO internal training programs. - Public consultation for the instrument was unnecessary because appropriate consultation has already been undertaken through the AUASB.
+• In addition to the Auditor-General's functions under the Act, the ANAO Auditing Standards apply to the audit of ANAO's annual financial statements audit and any performance audits undertaken by the ANAO's Independent Auditor.
+Consequently the Independent Auditor was consulted on this re-issue of the ANAO Auditing Standards.
+Except for this, there has been no consultation prior to re-issuing the ANAO Auditing Standards because the instrument is of a machinery nature.
+Other than the Independent Auditor, persons likely to be affected by the Standards will be employees of the ANAO, contractors to the ANAO and others subject to ANAO direction.
+These persons will be familiar with AUASB Standards through membership of a professional accounting body or through ANAO internal training programs.

+• Public consultation for the instrument was unnecessary because appropriate consultation has already been undertaken through the AUASB.
 The due process for the issue of AUASB Standards is set out in the Foreword to AUASB Pronouncements issued by the AUASB.
-That due process includes the issue of exposure drafts of proposed standards for public comment. - Public consultation in respect of the application of ASAE 3500 in the instrument was unnecessary because the omissions from ASAE 3500 and insertions from ISSAI 3000 were made to ensure that the ANAO continues to produce performance audit reports in their current form.
-Therefore there are no impacts on ANAO performance audit reports and, accordingly, no persons impacted by these changes. - The Auditor-General has advised the Joint Committee of Public Accounts and Audit of the approach taken in respect of the implementation of ASAE 3500.
+That due process includes the issue of exposure drafts of proposed standards for public comment.

+• Public consultation in respect of the application of ASAE 3100 in the instrument was unnecessary because the omissions from ASAE 3100 and insertions from ISSAI 4000 were made to ensure that performance audits performed as compliance engagements by the ANAO will continue to be presented in a manner that is broadly consistent with the current form of performance audits.
+Therefore there are no impacts on ANAO performance audit reports and, accordingly, no persons impacted by these changes.